We offer a broad range of diagnostic testing and treatments

 Bacterial Culture and Sensitivity

-Once the diagnostics are completed, the veterinarian will outline a complete treatment plan tailored to your pet’s specific condition.
+Once the diagnostics are completed, Dr. Laurie Stewart will outline a complete treatment plan tailored to your pet’s specific condition.
 Detailed instructions are provided on how to care for your pet’s particular need.